Nitrogen-vacancy center: Energy levels

+Electromagnetic coupling

+The Hamiltonian dynamics of a NV center are approximated extremely well by the following sum of interactions with the electromagnetic field:

+Each term in the Hamiltonian can be measured under the right conditions.

 Optical properties

 NV centers emit bright red light (3E→3A transitions), if excited off-resonantly by visible green light (3A →3E transitions).
 This can be done with convenient light sources such as argon or krypton lasers, frequency doubled Nd:YAG lasers, dye lasers, or He-Ne lasers.
 Excitation can also be achieved at energies below that of zero phonon emission.